 This float experience on the Chestatee River is one of the few places where you do not have the option of a shuttle bus to return to your start point.
 However, it is also the most affordable tube rental in the Georgia mountains, at only $5 per tube.
-Military and student discounts available.
+Military and student discounts are available.

 Chestatee River Adventures Contact Info

 Chestatee River Adventures has summer hours available from Memorial Day weekend through Labor Day.

 - Phone: +1 (770) 540-9950

 - Address: 2718 South Chestatee/Hwy 60, Dahlonega, GA

 - Facebook: Chestatee River Adventures is rated 5.0 with 75+ reviews and 2,825+ likes

 - TripAdvisor: Chestatee River Adventures is rated 5.0 with 25+ reviews